7ama2004/Synapse-Obsidian/README.md

 2. Right-click and choose "Ask AI to Clarify"
 3. Enter your question in the modal
 4. The AI will provide an answer in a new canvas node

+### Command list

+- "Living Canvas: Insert Block" — insert any available block
+- "Living Canvas: Configure Selected Block" — configure the chosen block (prompts to pick if none is selected)
+- "Living Canvas: Run Selected Block" — execute the chosen block (prompts to pick if none is selected)
+- Right‑click on selected editor text → "Ask AI to Clarify" — answer appears on the canvas

 ## Block Types